 Batik Unequal Nine Patch Quilt Block Pattern: This quilt block pattern is a framed four patch quilt block in disguise that finishes at 12-inches square.
 The example uses lovely batik fabrics, but you can use any you wish.
 Each quilt block requires minimal fabric and is a great way to use up your stash.

 Bow Tie Quilt Block Pattern: Here's an easy bow tie quilt block pattern that eliminates the set-in seams of the traditional quilt block.
 The change makes it simple to do.

-Bright Hopes Quilt Block Pattern: Bright Hopes is constructed using a sewing technique called partial seams.
+Bright Hopes Quilt Block Pattern: Bright Hopes using a sewing technique called partial seams.
 The block looks a bit complicated but is very easy to construct.
 The design is a perfect choice when you have extra fat quarters of fabric on hand.

 Bug Jar Quilt Block Pattern: Bug jar quilt blocks often depict tall jars, but this pattern has shorter jars and the blocks are square.
 You can fill them with candy or flowers instead of bugs.